aminography/RadixTree/README.md

 Main Characteristics
 --------------------
-- Space and time efficiency
+- Space and time efficient.
-- In case of sorted keys in insertion. it preserves the order.
+- Retrives elements sorted, when elements insertion is sorted.

 <br/>